Tangled hypericum (Hypericum triquetrifolium) is a State prohibited weed.

 Tangled hypericum is a very competitive plant with the ability to eliminate most other vegetation.
 It can be easily spread throughout a paddock and to new locations by contaminated cultivation equipment.

 Although unconfirmed, it is suspected to be poisonous to stock.
-It has a very high potential of infesting much of central Victoria.
+It has a very high potential to infest much of central Victoria.

 It is native to Europe and the Mediterranean, and believed to have entered Victoria during the gold rush, where it has occurred at Tarnagulla since 1910.
 It can propagate by roots and rhizomes (underground stems) being spread by cultivation equipment and potentially also by seed.

-Arrowhead-shaped leaves (5–15 mm long) are arranged opposite each other along much-branched stems.
+Arrowhead-shaped leaves (5 to 15mm long) are arranged opposite each other along much-branched stems.
 Stems and leaves both have minute black glands, while only the leaves have translucent oil glands.

 Short-stalked yellow flowers occur in clusters at branch ends in summer.
-Each flower (1–1.5cm wide) has five petals.
+Each flower (1 to 1.5cm wide) has 5 petals.

-The fruit (3–4 mm long) is a capsule with three compartments.
-It is closely related to the common weed, St John's Wort (H. perforatum), which tends to be taller (up to 1.2 m) and has larger flowers (1–3 cm).
+It is closely related to the common weed St John's wort (H. perforatum), which tends to be taller (up to 1.2m) and has larger flowers (1 to 3cm).